MunasheMuk2/maxim/README.md

 ### Solved bugs

-1. he success message appeared on the homepage even when the user hadn’t submitted the form yet.The message was being shown in a global area and stayed there after the page refreshed.Moved the message so it only appears inside the form section and changed the redirect so the page scrolls back to the form.
+1. The success message appeared on the homepage even when the user hadn’t submitted the form yet.The message was being shown in a global area and stayed there after the page refreshed.Moved the message so it only appears inside the form section and changed the redirect so the page scrolls back to the form.

 ---

 ### Unsolved bugs

 1. High-resolution images cause longer initial page load.

+---
+###  Future Improvements Summary

+1. Free Video Library

+Add a public library of free AI-generated videos (watermarked or low-res) to attract new users.

+2. Premium Pre-Made Videos

+Create an exclusive premium video section where subscribers can download HD, professional visuals.

+3. Creator Upload System

+Allow approved creators to upload their own images and videos, with admin approval and creator profiles.

+4. AI Prompt Tools

+Offer “generate image/video from a prompt” features using AI APIs for premium users.

 ---